Last Updated on 10th March 2025

 The court therefore concluded that the parent’s offer of £350,000 had gone a long way towards meeting their daughter’s expectations, but decided that she should be awarded £500,000; less than half of the court’s earlier award.

-If you have acted to your detriment in expectation that you would ultimately be rewarded but have been let down then call us now for a free initial assessment of your proprietary estoppel claim.
+So, if you have acted to your detriment in expectation that you would ultimately be rewarded but that promise has been broken, then contact us now.